Boarding

 Boarders enjoy the school’s state-of-the-art sports centre facilities, including a swimming pool, climbing wall and supervised gym.

-View regular photos and videos from our weekend activity on our Facebook and Instagram pages.
+View photos and videos from our weekend activities below (from September 2024 onwards) and on our Facebook and Instagram pages.

 A2 charities weekend 2024